 Siesta Key Family Vacation: Day 1

-- Arrive in Siesta Key, Florida
+- Arrive in Siesta Key!

-- Check-in to your Siesta Key lodging
+- Check-in to your Siesta Key accommodations.

-- Head to Siesta Key Village and explore options on where to reserve your weekly beach rentals
+- Head to Siesta Key Village and explore options on where to reserve your weekly beach rentals.

-- Walk down Ocean Boulevard to window shop and find stores or boutiques that pique your interest
+- Walk down Ocean Boulevard to window shop and find stores or boutiques that pique your interest.

-- Have dinner at The Old Salty Dog in Siesta Key Village
+- Have dinner at The Old Salty Dog in Siesta Key Village.

 We never recommend planning too much to do on the first day of a family vacation.
 Arrival day (Day 1) should consist of checking-in to your lodging and getting acquainted with your immediate surroundings.